testobsessed/docs-book-test/README.md

 # Test Doc Book

-This project is a test book for Bookbinder
+This project is a test book for Bookbinder.